WPBeginner

 We don’t recommend disabling WordPress post revisions.
 However, some users may want to disable revisions to reduce their WordPress database size.

 The easiest way to do this is by installing Disable Post Revision plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, go to Settings » Writing page and select the post types where you want to disable revisions feature.